fltt/make4java/README.md

 Stop.", then you have misspelled `foo`'s name, forgot to include `foo`'s `build.mk` in your `Makefile.in` or included it *after* a component that lists `foo` in its `MK_INCLUDED_JARS` argument.

+`MK_ADDITIONAL_CLASSES` and `MK_EXTERNAL_OBJECTS` are finer grained
+versions of `MK_INCLUDED_JARS` which allow to include single class or object files.
+These are useful when your project contains components meant to be used in different environments (e.g., client and server sides).
+In many cases they will share a number of common classes but you can't (nor wouldn't) duplicate the source files in every component sharing them.
+The solution is to include the source files in one component and then use `MK_ADDITIONAL_CLASSES` and `MK_EXTERNAL_OBJECTS` to share them with all the other components.

+Moreover, contrary to `MK_INCLUDED_JARS`, when using `MK_ADDITIONAL_CLASSES` and `MK_EXTERNAL_OBJECTS` you don't have to include the components' `build.mk` files in some specific order -- `make` will figure out the dependencies between the involved components irrespective of the order of inclusion of the `build.mk` files.

 Both the `BUILD_MAKE_RULES` and the `BUILD_NATIVE_MAKE_RULES` macros define several targets bound together into dependency trees whose roots